Wasserstein Adversarial Regularization (WAR) on label noise: Introduction

-{In contrast to those works, we propose to regularize predictions in areas of the feature space close to the decision boundary of conflicting classes, therefore mitigating the influence of noisy labels.
-To do so,} we use the adversarial {regularization (AR)} framework ~\citep{Goodfellow2015,VATMiayto2016} on the noisy label problem.
-We use AR to reduce the discrepancy between the prediction of a true input sample and the one obtained by a near-by adversarial sample.
-To reduce this discrepancy, we use a loss {based on the Wasserstein distance} computed with respect to a ground cost {encoding} class similarities.
+In contrast to those works, we propose to regularize model predictions according to similarity between classes: by doing so, we allow for learning complex class boundaries between similarly looking classes (i.e., we take different labels in high consideration), while having simpler class boundaries between classes showing low similarity (i.e. we mitigate the effect of label noise).
+To do so, we use the adversarial {regularization (AR)} framework ~\cite{Goodfellow2015,VATMiayto2016} on the noisy label problem.
+We extend AR to reduce the discrepancy between the prediction of a true input sample and the one obtained by a near-by adversarial sample.
+As a discrepancy, we use a loss {based on the Wasserstein distance} computed with respect to a ground cost {encoding} class similarities.
 This ground cost provides the flexibility to regularize with different strengths pairs of classes{.
 This strength can depend on semantic relations, classes similarities, or prior knowledge (e.g. on annotators' mistakes).} This way, the classifier can discriminate non-similar objects {robustly} under the presence of noise and {class overlap}. {We name our proposed method \emph{Wasserstein Adversarial Regularization} (WAR).} {WAR} allows incorporating specific knowledge about the potential degree of mixing of classes through a ground cost that can be designed {\em w.r.t.} the problem at hand.
-Nevertheless, this knowledge might be unknown or difficult to craft. {In this paper, we use distances between word embeddings of the class names to derive a semantic ground cost.
-Experiments in five datasets (Fashon-MNIST, CIFAR10, CIFAR100 and real life examples on clothing classification and a remote sensing semantic segmentation dataset) under label noise conditions show that WAR outperforms the state-of-the-art in providing robust class predictions.}
+Nevertheless, this knowledge might be unknown or difficult to craft.
+The idea of considering class or data similarities can be found in many machine learning applications.
+For instance, several work on clustering relied on creating a graph between data in order to estimate data similarities \cite{Cristianini_2001, Li_noisy_spec_clustering, Yuan2008}.
+In a remote sensing application, \cite{Volpi_2015_CVPR_Workshops} used a structured SVM to learn an informative set of appearance descriptors jointly with local class interactions. {In this paper, and among others, we use distances between word embeddings of the class names to derive a semantic ground cost.
+Experiments in five datasets (Fashion-MNIST, CIFAR10, CIFAR100 and real life examples on clothing classification and a remote sensing semantic segmentation dataset) under label noise conditions show that WAR outperforms the state-of-the-art in providing robust class predictions.}

 \if 0 { The paper is structured as follows.
 Section \ref{sec:war} presents the proposed WAR method and discuss the suitability or AR and WAR for the label noise problem.
 Section \ref{sec:exp} presents experimental results on several datasets including Fashion-MNIST, CIFAR10, CIFAR100 and a real life remote sensing semantic segmentation dataset.
 In all cases, WAR outperforms state-of-the-art methods.} \fi